chrisnicola/angularjs-tutorial/notes/5-directives.md

 ## Directive Controllers
+- I wish they were called something else
 - This allows you to provide logic/API for other directives to interact with you
 - The homepage illustrates a tab controller:
   - panes to select themselves